Insurance carriers who have embraced the use of technology have enjoyed exponential growth in the past decade.

 Insurance providers are able to understand their audience on a deeper level, resulting in innovative insurance products, customized pricing, and fast delivery.

-The use of smart devices will only continue to grow with the expectation that up to 1 trillion devices will be connected by 2025.
+The use of smart devices will only continue to grow with the expectation that up to 64 billion devices will be connected by 2025.

 This is why the Internet of Things is being leveraged by the insurance industry.
 IoT refers to the network of physical objects with built-in software that automates the exchange of data with other devices over the internet.